Cheap hotels in Santa Monica?

 The Lodge's recently renovated, air-conditioned rooms and two-bedroom suites (for 1 to 5 guests) include refrigerators, televisions, and en suite bathrooms.

 Some rooms offer ocean views.
 There are free WiFi and complimentary coffee, tea, and hot chocolate.
 There's also a computer in the lobby for e-mail or browsing.
 The Gregory family has operated the two-story, 1950s-California beach vintage style hotel for three generations.
-Rates start at $199 per night.
+Rates start at $189 per night.
+(Prices subject to change.)

 The Hotel Carmel reminds me a lot of the smaller European hotels I love so much with their grand but postage-stamp-size entryways and gracious, stately lobbies.